kubernetes-study-guide/Kubernetes-Study-Guide/52_NetworkPolicies/README.md

 So to fix this we need to set up firewalls in our kubernetes networking, and that's done by creating NetworkPolicy objects.
 NetworkPolicies objects are used for restricting a pod's inbound (aka ingress) and outbound (aka egress) network traffic.

 Let's show how this works by going through a demo.
 In order to run this demo in minikube, you need to create a new minikube cluster with the [minikube cni flags](https://kubernetes.io/docs/setup/minikube/#containerd):

 ```bash
 minikube start --network-plugin=cni --enable-default-cni
 ```

+However even with this I couldn't get networkpolicies to work so I have used the vagrant-kubeadm environment.